mesb/mesb.github.io/_posts/2017-09-03-an-application-of-logs.md

 Logarithms play an essential role in numerical computations.
 First, what are they?

-If you multiply a number 1 time by itself, you obtain a power of that number.
+If you multiply a number once by itself, you obtain a power of that number.

 Typically, 2 \* 2 = 2<sup>2</sup>.

 From this it follows that if you multiply a number,  *x*, by itself, *n* times, you obtain the power *x<sup>n</sup>*.

-The number *x* is called the base or root and the number *n* is called the exponent.
+The number *x* is called the root and the number *n* is called the exponent.
 Together, *x<sup>n</sup>* is called a power.
 It's also very important to name results of operations, hence, let's call the result of raising *x* to the *n* -th power, *y*.

-This implies that, *x<sup>n</sup>* = *y*.
+This implies that *x<sup>n</sup>* = *y*.
 The number *y* can now be seen as the power *x<sup>n</sup>*, by virtue of equality.
 A practical example is *2<sup>3</sup>*, which is *8*.
-The investigator is always busy searching for unkowns.
-Suppose we are given an incomplete power and demanded to analyse it and determine the unkown.
+The investigator is always busy searching for unknowns.
+Suppose we are given an incomplete power and are demanded to analyze it and determine the unkown.

 Suppose instead of stating that *2<sup>3</sup>* is *8*, we are asked the question: what is *2<sup>3</sup>*?